codybloemhard/linux-rice/README.md

 * Artix: Yes, I use this rice on my Artix desktop daily
 * Arch: Kinda, after some minor tweaks it should be fine on Arch.
-* Void: No, I used to use void on desktop and laptop but not anymore.
-The config is outdated.
+* Void: No, the config is outdated.

+Currently moving away from i3-gaps into ringwm.
+I3 is only used as backup right now.
+Bar config is already less compatible with i3.
+To be removed after the testing period.

 ## About